Bingi-Man/Debian-Xfce-Tweaks/README.md

 - Set fan control:
 ```
 sudo nvidia-settings -a '[gpu:0]/GPUFanControlState=1'
-sudo nvidia-settings -a '[fan:0]/GPUTargetFanSpeed=100'  # 100% fan speed
+sudo nvidia-settings -a '[fan:0]/GPUTargetFanSpeed=XXX'   # XXX% fan speed
 ```

-- Set power limit (replace XXX with your GPU's maximum power limit, found using sudo nvidia-smi -q):
+- Set power limit:
 ```
-sudo nvidia-smi --power-limit=XXX
+sudo nvidia-smi --power-limit=XXX   # Replace XXX with your GPU's maximum power limit, found using sudo nvidia-smi -q
 ```

 - Graphics overclocking (replace XXX with the desired offset, starting with small values like 10):
 ```
 sudo nvidia-settings -a '[gpu:0]/GPUGraphicsClockOffsetAllPerformanceLevels=XXX'   # Where XXX is the value added to the maximum Memory clocks (exp:120 = +120MHZ)
 ```

 - Memory overclocking (replace XXXX with the desired offset, starting with small values like 100):
 ```
 sudo nvidia-settings -a '[gpu:0]/GPUMemoryTransferRateOffsetAllPerformanceLevels=XXXX'  # Where XXXX is the value added to the maximum Memory clocks (exp:1000 = +1000MHz)
 ```

 #### 4.6.3 Make changes permanents